 When planning your first South African family safari the Eastern Cape reserves are by far the best.
 Malaria-free they offer the safest option when travelling with children.
 We spent three wonderful days at the charming River Bend Lodge.

 It was our final destination after driving the glorious Garden Route, which I highly recommend.
-You can read my favourite hotspots along the route here.
-It’s an hour’s drive from Port Elizabeth, so perfectly located.
+An hour’s drive from Port Elizabeth it’s perfectly located.

 River Bend is located in a private concession of the world-famous Addo Elephant National Park.
-For me, the converted farm dating back to 1911 offers the perfect beginners safari for families.
+For me, the converted farm dating back to 1911 offers the ideal beginners safari for families.
 The warm friendly welcome on arrival from the General Manager makes you instantly feel at home.

 With only eight suites you receive a very intimate and personal safari experience at the lodge.
 They’re all linked by a path which winds through beautiful, colourful gardens down to the common areas.

-The roomy and tranquil suites are decorated in a colonial style with warm and earthy colours.
-Each one comes with a private veranda.
+The roomy, tranquil suites are decorated in a colonial style with warm and earthy colours – Each with it’s own private veranda.

 Perfect for lounging and viewing wildlife, we spotted many a warthog and a very cheeky monkey (erm trying to steal my camera!) whilst enjoying an al fresco cuppa.

 We stayed in one of the two interconnecting rooms available, the girls were over the moon having a room which looked exactly like ours.
 Newlyweds can enjoy a honeymoon suite with its own plunge pool and outside shower.
 For a more exclusive feel, a kilometre from the main lodge is Long Hope Villa.
-The private three bedroom villa comes fully staffed with a private chef and game ranger – Oh how idyllic!
+The private three bedroom villa comes fully staffed with a private chef and game ranger – Next time!

 Days on the lodge revolve around the game drives.
 There are two a day, one very early in the morning and the other takes place late afternoon to early evening.
-It’s when the animals are at their most active.
-During the day, you take a leaf out of the animals books and basically laze around – utter bliss.
+Geared towards when the animals are at their most active.
+During the day, take a leaf out of the animals book and indulge in your own lazing around.

-The common areas at River Bend lodge include a central lounge with a mezzanine library level, an adjoining bar, a formal dining room with a long terrace overlooking a waterhole – fantastic for breakfast and lunches.
+The common areas at River Bend lodge include a central lounge with a mezzanine library level, an adjoining bar and a formal dining room with a long terrace overlooking a waterhole.
+Fantastic for animal spotting during breakfast and lunch.

 The view of the endless plains with zebras, warthogs and elephants meandering across whilst you’re chomping on a croissant is pure magic.
 It’s everything I imagined when I use to dream about safari’s as a teenager.